spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/01-aws.md

 4. In the cloud account creation wizard give the following information:
-   * Account Name
-   * Description
+   * **Account Name:** Custom name for the Cloud Account.
+   * **Description:** Optional description for the cloud account.
+   * **Partition:** Choose **AWS** from the drop down-menu.
-   * Credentials:
+   * **Credentials:**
        * AWS Access key
        * AWS Secret access key

-5. Validate the credentials, once the credentials are validated, a toggle button appears as `Add IAM Policies`, once the option is toggled, a `dropdown appears` listing all the policies attached in the AWS console.
+5. Click **Validate** button to validate the credentials, once the credentials are validated, a toggle button appears as `Add IAM Policies`, once the option is toggled, a `dropdown appears` listing all the policies attached in the AWS console.
 User can make the choice of policies from the dropdown and attach it to the cloud account being created.

 </Tabs.TabPane>